ACKNOWLEDGEMENT OF COUNTRY

-92 Days of Winter is a work-in-progress mixed media experiment conducted in is the place that I live – Cape Paterson, on Victoria’s south east coast.
+92 Days of Winter project is a mixed media experiment of embodied immersion in a local and personally familiar place – Cape Paterson, on Victoria’s south east coast.

 Each day of the 2020 COVID winter (and numerous times since) I left the warmth of home, meandered through sleepy streets, over the dunes, down to the same secluded stretch of sand that marks the threshold between shore and sea.
 Once there, I walked the vacant coastline, dove into the bracing cold and swam in the sea.
 Each and every day of this elongated winter, all ninety-two of them, I returned to the same place, in search of something different.

 The shoreline I visited is a place of my adolescence and now my adulthood; Cape Paterson’s Bay Beach, an unobtrusive section of coast in the heart of a quiet seaside village.
 It is a place that elicits fuzzy recollections of sunburnt skin, chapped zinc smeared lips, and dawdling fishing.
 Memories of swimming, drinking, kissing and fighting.